 On December 2nd, I went for my first volunteer shift at the Midnight Mission.
 Joey greeted me and got me straight to business: I put on a plastic apron, hairnet and gloves, and started helping out in the kitchen.
 I then spent about two hours unloading pallets of donated food boxes into the giant walk-in fridges, and for this task I was paired with Toby, another resident of the Mission.
 While unpacking milk cartons and candy bars, we got to know each other a little bit.
 He had been at the shelter for several months and was good friends with Joey; they were even bunk-neighbors in the dorm.
 He told me of his years on the road, traveling through every State in the USA, doing dozens of different jobs.
 For a while he had worked as a videographer for various gigs, using DSLR cameras.
 When I got round to explaining why I was in LA, he was immediately excited about the film and so I asked him if he’d like to do the camera work.
 Without skipping a beat, he replied: “Sure!
 I’ll do it!”

 Midway through my month in LA, I still hadn’t shot anything and realized I had to get moving on the location shots.
 While in Helsinki I had been able to walk everywhere and in London public transport was good enough to get around, in LA neither was an option.
-The city is just too spread out and requires having a car.
+The city is just too spread out.
 So I made a long list of locations where I needed to go and rented a car for a weekend.
 On the first day, I focused on downtown LA, where most of the things I wanted to see were located.
 The next, I went to Beverly Hills and managed to shoot some of my favorite footage of the whole film: I attached the suction-cup rig to the hood of the car, set up the camera which was connected to the tablet with the wire running through the window, and put the tablet behind the steering wheel.
 The great thing about Beverly Hills is that the roads are extra smooth, there’s very little traffic, and some of the streets are lined with the most amazing trees.
 So I spent hours driving around, in particular up and down North Canyon Drive, North Rexford Drive, North Alpine Drive and North Maple Drive.
-I was almost certain someone would call the cops and report a strange car with a device on the hood stalking the streets, but nothing of this sort happened.
+I was almost certain someone would call the cops and report a strange car with a device on the hood stalking the streets, but nothing of the sort happened.

 On Christmas morning, I returned to the Midnight Mission for the Christmas event.
 I was growing concerned that my days in LA were running out and I still hadn’t filmed anything.
-That day, I reminded Joey of my project and he led me to the communications and media manager, Ryan Navales, also an ex-resident.
+That day, I reminded Joey of my project and he led me to the communications and media manager, Ryan Navales.
 He welcomed me in his office with a sturdy handshake and set the tone by telling me I should feel fortunate to have already made it this far.
 They receive dozens of professional film requests a year, and usually guys who show up with a smile on their face and no money to put on the table wouldn’t get very far.
 But Joey had reported positively on my project and it was thanks to his vetting that doors were opening for me.
 Ryan’s main concern before green-lighting anything was to make sure that I wasn’t here to take advantage of the residents.
 He had already been tracking my volunteering shifts and knew I had developed a good relationship with Joey and Toby, as well as some of the guys in the kitchens, but he wanted to hear it straight from me.
 His other question was whether I intended to show the Midnight Mission as a generic homeless shelter, or if it would be presented as the Midnight Mission itself.
-I knew this was kind-of a trick question, as there could be good reasons why he may want to hear either answer, so I told him the truth: I wanted it to be the Midnight Mission, because I wanted to set the story in something real.
+I knew this was kind-of a trick question, as there could be good reasons why he may want to hear either answer, so I told him the truth: I wanted it to be the Midnight Mission, because I wanted to ground the story in something real.
 I believe this is the answer he wanted to hear; it meant that my film would serve as a vessel to candidly come into the mission, show how it works and tell the story of a successful recovery.
 Our meeting ended with Ryan telling Joey that we could shoot any time that Joey deemed appropriate.
 So, we got together with Joey and Toby and filmed on the 29th and 30th of December at the mission.